syncfusion-content/uwp-docs/uwp/SfDataGrid/ToolTip.md

 # ToolTip

 ToolTip provides the support to show the pop-up window that displays the information when the mouse hovers in cells of SfDataGrid.

+## Record cell tooltip

 You can enable the ToolTip for the GridCell by setting the [SfDataGrid.ShowToolTip](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~ShowToolTip.html) as true.

 {% tabs %}
 {% highlight xaml %}